libretro/docs/docs/guides/crtswitchres.md

 ### Windows

-Windows required CRTEmuDriver available [here](https://geedorah.com/eiusdemmodi/forum/viewtopic.php?id=295).
+Windows works best CRTEmuDriver available [here](https://geedorah.com/eiusdemmodi/forum/viewtopic.php?id=295).
 Once you have this setup and running, it is a simple case of turning CRTSwitchRes on and choosing your settings.

+Other options are available.
+Its a simple case of getting the rersoluitons installed on you Windows PC.

 ### Linux